A decentralized proximal-gradient method with network independent step-sizes and separated convergence rates: Convergence Analysis of NIDS

 For the sake of simplicity, let us assume for this moment that all the agents have the same strong convexity constant $\mu$ and gradient Lipschitz continuity constant $L$.
 Suppose that the ``$t$-step consensus'' technique is employed, i.e., the mixing matrix $\vW$ in our algorithm is replaced by $\vW^t$, where $t$ is a positive integer.
 Then to reach $\epsilon$-accuracy, the number of iterations needed is

-When $L/\mu=1$ and the step sizes are chosen as $\Lambda=\vL^{-1}$, this formula says that we should let $t\rightarrow+\infty$ if the graph is not a complete graph.
-Such theoretical result is correct in intuition since in this case, the centralized gradient descent only needs one step to reach optimal while the only bottleneck in decentralized optimization is the graph.
+When $L/\mu=1$ and step sizes are chosen as $\Lambda=\vL^{-1}$, it says that we should let $t\rightarrow+\infty$ if the graph is not a complete graph.
+Such theoretical result is correct in intuition since in this case, the centralized gradient descent only needs one step to reach optimal and the bottleneck in decentralized optimization is the network.